-The General Data Protection Regulation (GDPR) regulates the processing of personal data.
-The GDPR seeks to protect your rights to your personal data by setting out, amongst other things, the conditions under which the processing of personal data is lawful, the rights of data subjects and the standards that organisations that handle personal data must adopt.
-This Privacy Notice is issued in compliance with GDPR and seeks to explain:
+The UK General Data Protection Regulation (UK GDPR) regulates the processing of personal data.
+The UK GDPR seeks to protect your rights to your personal data by setting out, amongst other things, the conditions under which the processing of personal data is lawful, the rights of data subjects and the standards that organisations that handle personal data must adopt.
+This Privacy Notice is issued in compliance with UK GDPR and seeks to explain:

 Equiniti Limited (EL) is one company within the Equiniti Group.
 Our main business is administration services.
 Our registered address is Aspect House, Spencer Road, Lancing, West Sussex, BN99 6DA and our ICO registration number is: Z1028602.

 EL is a 'Data Controller'.
 This means that we are responsible for deciding how and why we hold and use personal data about you.

 In this Privacy Notice, 'we', 'us' and 'our' will always mean EL, as Data Controller.

 If you have any questions about our website or services, please contact 0333 2076574 from the UK or +44 121 4150965 from overseas.

 IMPORTANT This Privacy Notice relates only to the webpages that you log into as part of the portal service listed above and your online account for the notification of a death.